Last weekend I came face to face with a dirty little secret of the fracking boom — the deep divisions it creates between locals and out-of-towners.

-When the calendar rolls around to the third weekend in June, it’s Laurel Festival time in Wellsboro, Pennsylvania.
-Maybe I’m biased (I grew up there), but Wellsboro is one of those quaint small towns that looks like it fell straight out of a Norman Rockwell painting.
+When the calendar rolls around to the third weekend in June, it’s Laurel Festival time in my hometown of Wellsboro, Pennsylvania.
+Wellsboro is one of those quaint small towns that looks like it fell straight out of a Norman Rockwell painting.

 It’s also a fracking boom town.